nikolaouyiannis/Python-School-App/README.md

 # Python-School-App
-This is Python project for PeopleCert Education Coding Bootcamp, employing object oriented programming.
+This Python project was built for my training in PeopleCert Education Coding Bootcamp., employing object oriented programming.

+My purpose was to create a fully functional python app, that tackles all the necessary functionalities that a school needs.
+Although the app is accessible through the shell, it is really user friendly and concrete.
+All the possible user inputs have been taken into account in order to prevent errors and there appropriate messages to direct the user in each case.

+This project really made me understand how OOP works.
+In addition techinques like DRY and modularization have been used in order to make it as efficient as possible.

 It is a shell application that asks the user to input data for the following entities: Students, Trainers, Assignments, Courses.
 If the user decides not to type any data, the program should use dummy data.